gwm17/rusted_graw/README.md

 ### HDF5 Data Format

 The data format used in the HDF5 data is as follows:
+- All FRIBDAQ data is within the Group "frib"
+- FRIBDAQ Physics items are stored in the "evt" group
+- FRIBDAQ Scaler items are stored in the "scaler" group

-- All data is within the Group named "get"
+- All GET data is within the Group named "get"
 - Each event has two Datasets.
 One is "evt#_data" and one is "evt#_header".
 The Datasets are named by event number (i.e. event 101 corresponds to Dataset evt101_data).
 - The "header" Datasets contain metadata about the event (number and timestamp).
 - Each "data" Dataset contains a two dimensional matrix of traces.
 Each row contains the data for a single trace from a pad in AT-TPC.
 The first five elements of the row contain the electronic address of the the pad (CoBo, AsAd, AGET, Channel, Pad in that order); the remaining 512 elements contain the trace data.
 - Traces are stored in random order.
 That is, the Dataset matrix rows are not sorted by electronic address.

+Meta data can be found in many places.
+This will be cleaned up in future versions.

 ### Trace Analysis